-The area of overhead allocation falls within the field of management accounting, ie accounting internally focused to the running and decision making of a business.
-As apposed to financial reporting, which tends to be externally focused in the accounting information it produces.
-So in today’s accounting tutorial we put the management accounting hat on and look at a journal entry that debits manufacturing overhead and credits accounts payable.
+The area of overhead allocation falls within management accounting, i.e. accounting focused on the running and decision making of a business instead of financial reporting.
+Financial reporting tends to be externally focused on the accounting information it produces.
+So in today’s accounting tutorial, we put the management accounting hat on and look at a journal entry that debits manufacturing overhead and credits accounts payable.

 What is a Manufacturing Overhead?

-We refer to overhead costs, including those within manufacturing, as indirect costs; ie those costs that are incurred but not directly identifiable to the direct cost of that specific good or service.
+We refer to overhead costs, including those within manufacturing, as indirect costs, i.e. those incurred but not directly identifiable to the direct cost of that specific good or service.

-For example in manufacturing: let’s say a business manufactures a range of “widgets” (if you haven’t come across this term before it is used where a generic good or service is being talked about – rather than going into the detail of a real world example) – widgets A, B and C. In this example the wages of the maintenance staff would be considered to be manufacturing overheads.
-Where as the wages of the accounting team would be classed as non-manufacturing overheads or administrative overheads.
+For example, in manufacturing, a business manufactures a range of “widgets” – widgets A, B and C. In this example, the wages of the maintenance staff are manufacturing overheads.
+In comparison, the wages of the accounting team would are non-manufacturing overheads or administrative overheads.

-We aren’t going to be getting into overhead cost allocation, that will certainly be for another accounting tutorial one day.
-But for this article all we need to have is an understanding of what this cost is.
+We will not be getting into overhead cost allocation; that will undoubtedly be for another accounting tutorial one day.
+But for this article, all we need to have is an understanding of what this cost is.

-When we are dealing with overheads we are of course dealing with expenses, which in the accounting equation have a natural debit balance.
-A debit to the account increases the balance, say when we pay for office rent, while a credit decreases the balance.
+When we are dealing with overheads, we are, of course, dealing with expenses, which in the accounting equation have a natural debit balance.
+A debit to the account increases the balance, say when we pay for office rent, a credit decreases the balance.

 What are Accounts Payable?

-This account has a natural or normal credit balance and so to increase it a credit entry is made; while a debit entry would decrease the balance.
+This account has a natural or normal credit balance, and so to increase it, you make a credit entry, while a debit entry decreases the balance.
 And we’ll look at this in the example below.

 Example Journal Entry

-In this example our trusty example company, ABC Ltd, buys fuel for its machinery on account.
-This machinery is used in contract work it carries out for its customers.
-The fuel is used in for their normal operations as it is an indirect cost for each contract job; ie it is no identifiable to any one particular contract, but rather to their normal contracting line of business.
-A more sophisticated system would be able to assign these fuel costs to specific contracts, but ABC doesn’t operate this and so allocates this cost across all contracts on a flat daily rate.
+In this example, our trusty example company, ABC Ltd, buys fuel for its machinery on the account.
+ABC uses the machinery for contract work it carries out for its customers.
+The fuel is used for their normal operations as it is an indirect cost for each contract job; i.e. it is not identifiable to any particular contract, but rather to their regular contracting line of business.
+A more sophisticated system would assign these fuel costs to specific agreements, but ABC doesn’t operate this, and so allocates this cost across all contracts on a flat daily rate.

 ABC pays its fuel bill on the 15th of the month following.
-So at the end of January ABC was invoiced $5,545 by its local supplied for the fuel used for the month.
+At the end of January, ABC was invoiced $5,545 by its local fuel supplier.
 The accounts team would prepare the following entry: